BrianMwas/crud/README.md

 1. Resource owners to access, update, and delete their own resources
 2. Auth0 M2M applications with the `read:resources` permission to read all resources
 3. Denies access to other users or applications without the right permissions

+> **Note for Testing**: For testing purposes, the permission check for M2M applications has been temporarily modified to allow all M2M tokens.
+In a production environment, you should uncomment the permission check in `app/auth/verify.py` to ensure that only M2M applications with the appropriate permissions can access resources.

 ## Documentation